RitthujaKandasamy/imdb_challenge/README.md

 #### How this app helpful

-           This app recommends the below things from the Top 100 Adventure Movies in IMDB to watch; this helps you use your favorite items.
+           This app recommends the below things from the Top 100 Adventure Movies in IMDB to watch; this helps you choose your favorite items.

                           1. Top Actor name
                           2. Top Directo name